dozerwatch/cybersecurity_courses/complete_beginner_path.md

 - `_` for single (in-line) payload, `/` for staged payload
 - **msfconsole** is context-based, meaning all module options settings (unless global) will be lost if the module is changed.
 - `setg` is `set` for global variables, likewise `unsetg` for `unset`
+- The exploitation process is 3 steps:
+  1. Find the exploit
+  1. Customize the exploit
+  1. Exploit the vulnerable service

 ### Questions
 ##### Task 2